geckoboard/brownbags/README.md

 [Geckoboard office](http://4sq.com/LB8eUs) in Shoreditch

 * Address: Unit 310, Curtain House 134 - 146 Curtain Road, London, EC2A 3AR
 * Cyclists: Feel free to bring your bike up to our office.
-Make sure using car entrance otherwise the receptionist would go mad.
+Make sure you use the car entrance otherwise the receptionist will go mad.

 ![photo](https://dl.dropboxusercontent.com/u/29379898/IMG_2153.jpg)